ed-curran/TrustBox/packages/trustbench/README.md

 * How to ensure the resources that get published to the `additionalOutDir` do not get committed / pushed?.
 Intuitively these shouldn't get committed because they can be `built`.
 You can't `.gitignore` the whole  `additionalOutDir` like you would `node_modules`.

-Either, have TrustBench store past 2 publishes.
-And before pushing a change you don't run `build` instead you run something like `freeze` which cleans up the state of your local `additionalOutDir`, constructs the lockfile but doesn't write to `additionalOutDir`.
+Before pushing a change you don't run `build` instead you run something like `clean {your-local-env}` which cleans up the state of your local `additionalOutDir` and then `freeze {your-prod-env}` constructs the lockfile but doesn't write any output resources.
+It would keep the publish history for this freeze run and the previous run.

 Or, i rethink this package manager style approach.
 Maybe there's an approach like db migrations.
 Maybe there's an approach like DB branching.

-### SSI Provider
-An SSI provider does stuff like generate dids, manage keys, create and sign credentials.

-TrustBench currently supports two "ssi providers"

-* `veramo` is the default
-* `web5` is used when `publishWithWeb5` is true

-There was a period where both were used at the same time, it was rather painful.
-I realised I could get web5 to do everything that was needed right now.
-In the future there may still be a need to use more than one at once (will web5 support VC-JSON-LD?), which to do probably requires them all using a shared KMS.

-### Publisher
-TrustBench currently supports two publishing strategies.
-* filesystem (used to host on a webserver)
-* DWN

-To publish with DWN, the `web5` ssi provider must be used (this will happen automatically).
-This means that enabling DWN publishing with `publishWithWeb5` for a project already built without it will get TrustBench confused.
-ATM you need to delete the lock, and have all new identifiers generated.